qymera0/Coursera/Course_05_Reproducible_Research/Week02/PA1_SamuelBaco.md

 The *weekdays()* function was used to determine the weekdays name for **date** variable.
 The result was stored at **wday** variable.
 Then, an *if.else* flow was used to transform the character value from **wday** to a two level factor, stored in **wknd**.
 The imputed data frame was used to this computations.

-After the factor creation, the steps was summarized by mean, grouped by 5 minute interval and week day or week end.
+After the factor creation, the steps were summarized by mean, grouped by 5 minute interval and week day or week end.

 ```r